Mission Point via de Campos Trail

 Mission Point, a 2,771-foot summit towering over the northern San Fernando Valley, can be reached from O’Melveny Park or, as described below, from a residential area via the Dr. Mario de Campos Trail (also known as the Sulphur Springs Fire Road).
 Both approaches offer vigorous workouts and a scenic payoff.
 The de Campos Trail makes up for what it lacks in quiet (expect noise from the nearby freeways and residential streets throughout) with panoramic views of the L.A.
 Basin and the Santa Monica Mountains on the way up.
 As of this writing, the slopes of Mission Point are bright with flowers – albeit mostly non-native black mustard (along with a few golden poppies, lupines and some white sage).

 From the end of Neon Way, follow the trail (an abandoned fire road) steadily uphill.
 In 0.2 mile, you pass under a tunnel of black walnut trees, the only significant shade on the entire route.
 Be careful of a few poison oak bushes hiding along the side of the trail and keep an eye out for a stone koi pond(!)
-Who keep it stocked and the fish fed is not known.
+Who keeps it stocked and the fish fed is not known.

 Past the pond, the trail switchbacks up the hill.
 The first mile is steep, accounting for more than half of the total elevation gain, but once the grade lessens, the hike becomes more enjoyable, particularly if visibility is good.
 You will usually be able to see straight across the flat floor of the San Fernando Valley to the Hollywood Hills, with the distinctive shapes of Mt.
 Lee, Cahuenga Peak and Burbank Peak straight south.